lyubomirpironkov/RISCO-Test/README.md

-# RISCO-Test
-Test project for RISCO
+# Test project for RISCO

 See Helper.cs